Anti-Granzyme B/GZMB Antibody

-|Cite This Product||Anti-Granzyme B Antibody (Boster Biological Technology, Pleasanton CA, USA, Catalog # PA1738)|
+|Cite This Product||Anti-Granzyme B/GZMB Antibody (Boster Biological Technology, Pleasanton CA, USA, Catalog # PA1738)|

 *Our Boster Guarantee covers the use of this product in the above tested applications.

 |Related Products||Boster recommends Enhanced Chemiluminescent Kit with anti-Rabbit IgG (EK1002) for Western blot.

 *Blocking peptide can be purchased at $50.
-Contact us for more information
+Contact us for more information.

 **Boster also offers various secondary antibodies for Immunoflourescecne and IHC.
-Take advantage of the buy 1 primary antibody get 1 secondary antibody for free promotion for the entire year 2017!
+Take advantage of the buy 1 primary antibody get 1 secondary antibody for free promotion all year round.

 |Immunogen||A synthetic peptide corresponding to a sequence at the C-terminus of human Granzyme B(168-184aa QEDRKCESDLRHYYDST).|